cerner/ccl-testing/ccl-maven-plugin/doc/BUILDISSUES.md

 ===
 To see code coverage, [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) must be false for CCL versions prior to 8.13.0 and must not be false for later versions.

+Permission Issues
+===
+Verify the configured host user has write access in the directories being used.
+The plugin normally writes files in cclsource, ccluserdir and cer_temp, and it might transfer some resource files to cer_install.

 Legacy Upgrades
 ===